Marsha Blackburn: LGBT rights

 Blackburn opposes same-sex marriage and in 2004 and 2006 voted for proposed constitutional amendments to ban it.
 Of the Supreme Court's 2015 decision in Obergefell v.
 Hodges, Blackburn said, "Despite this decision, no one can overrule the truth about what marriage actually is—a sacred institution between a man and a woman."
 In 2010, she voted against repealing the military's Don't Ask, Don't Tell policy.

-During her tenure as a representative, Blackburn sought to remove Kevin Jennings, a gay man who worked in the United States Department of Education, saying that Jennings "has played an integral role in promoting homosexuality and pushing a pro-homosexual agenda in America’s schools".
+During her tenure as a representative, Blackburn sought to remove Kevin Jennings, a gay man who worked in the United States Department of Education, saying that Jennings "has played an integral role in promoting homosexuality and pushing a pro-homosexual agenda in America's schools."

 In 2013, Blackburn voted to reauthorize the Violence Against Women Act in the House, but voted against the Senate's version of the act, which expanded VAWA to apply to people regardless of sexual orientation.
 She argued that increasing the number of targets for VAWA funding would "dilute the money that needs to go into the sexual assault centers, domestic abuse centers, [and] child advocacy centers", and said VAWA ought to remain focused on supporting women's shelters and facilitating law enforcement against crimes against women, rather than addressing other groups or issues.

 Blackburn voted against the Employment Non-Discrimination Act to ban discrimination against LGBT employees.
 In August 2019, she co-signed an amicus brief to the U.S. Supreme Court arguing that Title VII of the Civil Rights Act of 1964 does not prohibit employment discrimination based upon sexual orientation or gender identity.

+On July 28, 2026, Blackburn introduced a bill that proposes amending the Daughters of the American Revolution's federal charter to require that members be "biological women", therefore potentially barring transgender women from membership.

 Supreme Court nominations

 On October 26, 2020, Blackburn voted to confirm Amy Coney Barrett to the Supreme Court of the United States.
 Barrett was confirmed by a vote of 52–48.
 Blackburn wore a mask that read "Grin and Barrett" to the Senate vote.

-On March 22, 2022, during the confirmation hearings for Supreme Court nominee Ketanji Brown Jackson, Blackburn asked Jackson to define the word "woman". "'I can’t—' Jackson replied.
-'You can’t?'
-Blackburn said.
-'Not in this context.
-I’m not a biologist,' Jackson said.
-'The meaning of the word woman is so unclear and controversial that you can’t give me a definition?'
-Blackburn asked."
-On April 7, 2022, the Senate voted 53–47 to confirm Jackson to the Supreme Court; Blackburn voted against Jackson's confirmation.
+On March 22, 2022, during the confirmation hearings for Supreme Court nominee Ketanji Brown Jackson, Blackburn asked Jackson to define the word "woman".
+Jackson declined, saying she was "not a biologist".
+On April 7, 2022, Blackburn voted against Jackson's confirmation; the Senate voted 53–47 to confirm Jackson.